Showing posts sorted by date for query putnik. Sort by relevance Show all posts

 Wait, don't damage the ST's case!!

-Most Atari ST games are available on a floppy disk which has been converted into a disk image and downloadable off the Internet, be they legit or not.
-Nothing beats the sound & feel of using a real ST with its floppy disk chugging away.
-What an authentic way to spend an evening and there are thousands of games to choose from.
+Most Atari ST games are available on a floppy disk that has been converted into an image to be downloaded off the Internet, legit or not.
+Nothing beats the sound and feel of using a real ST with its disk chugging away.
+What an authentic way to spend an evening, and there are thousands of games to choose from.

-IMGRF2X is a program, developed by Peter Putnik and provides a great way to use these images - without the hassle of finding a real floppy disk.
-It's basically software CosmosEx/Gotek and works with most files: .ST and .MSA.
-Obviously, the requirements are raised beyond the stock 520ST because you need >2MB Ram.
-Also, a hard drive or UltraSatan is beneficial to store all your virtual floppies.
+IMGRF2X is a program, developed by Peter Putnik provides a great way to use these images - without the hassle of needing a real floppy disk.
+It's basically software CosmosEx/Gotek and works with many games: .ST and .MSA.
+Obviously, the requirements are raised beyond the stock 520ST because you need >2MB RAM.
+Also, a hard drive or UltraSatan is beneficial for storing the virtual floppies.
 Which is only obvious, right?

-I don't think there are many Atari ST users these days struggling with only 512K RAM.
+I don't think many Atari ST users are struggling with only 512K RAM these days.
 Exactly, so read on...

 But how is this possible?

-It is very simple: firstly, assign either ST or MSA file types in GEM.
+It's simple: assign either ST or MSA file types in GEM.
 Dead easy - just watch my video recording.
-Now you can double-click on any image from your collection to load Image Runner - this copies it into Ram and reboots.
+Now you can double-click on any image from your collection to load Image Runner - this copies it into RAM and reboots.
 The ST will start up as if it has that disk physically inside its drive - powered by black magic!!

-Sadly, GEM cannot assign more than one file type to any single program.
-To get around this limitation, just make a second copy of "IMGRF2X.PRG" and rename it to something similar.
-Now you can assign both types of disk images to each of these two programs for instant access to your collection of downloaded floppy images!
+Sadly, GEM cannot assign multiple file types to any single program.
+To get around this limitation, make a second copy of "IMGRF2X.PRG" and rename it to something similar (don't worry about drive space, this isn't a BIG program).
+Now you can assign both types of disk images (ST/MSA) to each of these "two" programs.
+Just double-click any image for instant access to your collection of downloaded floppy images!

 Or manually edit the Desktop.Inf file using a text editor like Everest or similar.
 Easy peasy!